Marlins vs. Dodgers Player Props Betting Odds

 Arraez Stats

-- Arraez has 28 doubles, three triples, six home runs, 34 walks and 61 RBI (184 total hits).
-He's also stolen two bases.
+- Arraez has 185 hits with 29 doubles, three triples, six home runs and 35 walks.
+He has driven in 63 runs with two stolen bases.

-- Arraez hopes to build on an eight-game hitting streak in this matchup.
-During his last 10 games he is batting .357 with a double, a home run, two walks and three RBI.
+- Arraez hopes to build on a nine-game hitting streak in this matchup.
+In his last 10 games he is batting .366 with two doubles, a home run, three walks and five RBI.

 Arraez Recent Games